Cooltk63/TK/README.md

 echo.
 echo ========================================
-echo Total number of lines in ALL files: !totalLines! echo ======================================== pause
+echo Total number of lines in .js and .jsx files: !totalLines! echo ======================================== pause